DSTcs388/TavernCrawler/readme.md

-user | Pointer | User that has favorited the bar name | String | Name of the bar location | String | Location of the bar (Multiple of the same bar could exist in different cities)
+user | Pointer | User that has favorited the bar name | String | Name of the bar location | String | Location of the bar (Multiple of the same bar could exist in different cities) image | File | Image associated with the bar
 ### Networking
 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]